 Canopy Center is a child abuse treatment and prevention agency which was created in 1977 by a young mother.
-She has been abused as a child and the impact this abuse was having on her own parenting methods led her to bring a national parent support group model to Madison.
+She had been abused as a child and the impact this abuse was having on her own parenting methods led her to bring a national parent support group model to Madison.
 While most child abuse was addressed by removing children from their families or ignoring abuse until it became more serious or fatal, this method worked to strengthen the family unit and address the long-term effects of child abuse.

-Today, the Canopy Center serves over 4,000 people annually through our programs - the Oasis family sexual abuse treatment program, the Parent Stressline listening services, CASA and the Parent to Child program.
+Today, the Canopy Center serves over 500 people annually through our programs - the Oasis family sexual abuse treatment program, Dane County CASA (Court Appointed Special Advocates), and the Parent to Child program.
 You can find out more about these programs by clicking here.

 Collaborating for Our Community